Ronald J. Falk: Research

 Over the ensuing decade, Falk and his colleagues have more fully documented the pathogenicity of ANCA.
 In 2002, they demonstrated in a mouse model that passively transferred anti-myeloperoxidase antibodies were capable of inducing pauci-immune necrotizing and crescentic glomerulonephritis.
-In their research article published in Nature Medicine in 2004, Falk and colleagues proposed a new theory of autoimmunity, called the “theory of autoantigen complementarity,” based on the observation from human studies that patients reacted with complementary peptides to proteinase 3 (PR3) as well as the initial sense peptide.
+In their research article published in Nature Medicine in 2004, Falk and colleagues proposed a new theory of autoimmunity, called the "theory of autoantigen complementarity," based on the observation from human studies that patients reacted with complementary peptides to proteinase 3 (PR3) as well as the initial sense peptide.
 This theory has spawned a series of new observations that investigators are reporting in the literature.

-The Falk lab recently identified HLA-DB1*15 as a genetic trait that is a risk factor PR3-ANCA disease in African-American patients with an odds ratio of 73.3 (p=2.3x10-9).
-They found that a disproportionate number of African America patients carried the DRB1*1501 allele of Caucasian descent, rather than the DRB1*1503 allele of African descent.
+The Falk lab identified HLA-DB1*15 as a genetic trait that is a risk factor PR3-ANCA disease in African American patients with an odds ratio of 73.3 (p=2.3x10-9).
+They found that a disproportionate number of African American patients carried the DRB1*1501 allele of Caucasian descent, rather than the DRB1*1503 allele of African descent.
 The DRB1*1501 allele was also significant in Caucasian patients with an odds ratio of 2.2 (p=0.007).
-In a validation study, supported by the Vasculitis Clinical Research Consortium (VCRC), 7/9 African American PR3-ANCA patients carried a DRB1*15 allele giving an overall odds ratio of 35.9 (p=3.0x10-11) that this allele is a risk factor for this group.
+In a validation study, supported by the Vasculitis Clinical Research Consortium (VCRC), seven out of nine African American PR3-ANCA patients carried a DRB1*15 allele giving an overall odds ratio of 35.9 (p=3.0x10-11) that this allele is a risk factor for this group.

 In collaboration with genetic experts at UNC, Falk and his colleagues determined that ANCA autoantigen genes are activated or silenced through epigenetic control, that is, by factors that regulate gene expression without altering the underlying DNA sequence.
 These observations have a broader impact on numerous autoantibody-mediated diseases.
-Falk’s seminal work published in the 1988 article in the New England Journal of Medicine described the discovery that ANCA vasculitis is an autoimmune disease with increased expression of the autoantigen genes, myeloperoxidase (MPO) and proteinase 3 (PRTN3) To clarify this, in 2020 Falk and colleagues measured MPO and PRTN3 messenger RNA in monocytes, normal-density neutrophils, and in enriched leukocytes from peripheral blood mononuclear cells.
-Increased autoantigen gene expression was detected in normal-density neutrophils and enriched leukocytes from patients during active disease compared to healthy individuals.
+Falk's seminal work published in the 1988 article in the New England Journal of Medicine described the discovery that ANCA vasculitis is an autoimmune disease with increased expression of the autoantigen genes, myeloperoxidase (MPO) and proteinase 3 (PRTN3).
+To clarify this, in 2020 Falk and colleagues measured MPO and PRTN3 messenger RNA in monocytes, normal-density neutrophils, and in enriched leukocytes from peripheral blood mononuclear cells.
+Increased autoantigen gene expression was detected in normal-density neutrophils and enriched leukocytes from patients during active disease as compared to those from healthy individuals.
 In contrast, normal-density neutrophils were activated by MPO-ANCA and monoclonal anti-PR3 antibody.
 Normal-density neutrophil activation correlated with MPO and PRTN3 mRNA.
 Increased autoantigen gene expression originating from the mature low-density and normal-density neutrophils suggests transcriptional dysregulation is a hallmark of ANCA vasculitis.
 The correlation between autoantigen gene expression and antibody-mediated normal-density neutrophil activation links gene expression to disease pathogenesis.